"Friends of Syria" say Annan plan is last hope

-“Every day that passes means dozens of new Syrian civilian deaths,” said the final declaration by the meeting’s host, French Foreign Minister Alain Juppe.
+“Every day that passes means dozens of new Syrian civilian deaths,” the French-language statement said as French officials hosted senior diplomats from a dozen or so like-minded governments.
 “It is not time to prevaricate.
 It is time to act.”

+“We cannot wait, time is short,” Foreign Minister Alain Juppe told the meeting.
+“The observers must be deployed fast and must be able to act without obstacles.”

-The final statement said the ministers present wanted “to put an end to 13 months of a bloodbath that has caused more than 11,000 deaths, tens of thousands of prisoners and hundreds of thousands of refugees and destabilized the region”.
+The draft statement said the minister wanted “to put an end to 13 months of a bloodbath that has caused more than 11,000 deaths, tens of thousands of prisoners and hundreds of thousands of refugees and destabilized the region”.

-Asked about his earlier calls to arm the Syrian opposition, Saudi Foreign Minister Prince Saud al-Faisal said: “As long as the international community has not managed to put an end to this haemorrhage, this bloodbath, then at the very least they should help the Syrians to defend themselves.”
+Before the meeting, Juppe said at least 300-400 U.N. observers would be required in Syria and that foreign powers would discuss new ways to end the violence in case the mission failed to consolidate a week-old truce.

 Damascus and the United Nations agreed on Thursday on the terms for observers to enter the country to monitor a ceasefire, arranged more than a year after the start of an uprising against President Bashar al-Assad.